minprog/programmeren-2/problems/queue/lab/README.md

 ## Choosing an internal representation

 As we mentioned, a queue is similar to a list, yet with a different set of supported operations.
-Any queue-type object needs to have some data storage.
+Our queue objects will need to have some data storage for keeping items.
 We will use a standard Python list to build our class around.
-Each queue object will *contain* its own private list object.
+Specifically, each queue object will *contain* its own private list object.

 To create an object that is internal to our queue objects, we should store and retrieve it using the `self` keyword: